 From a business perspective, relatively small investments have been made to create focused strategies addressing domain controller security and ongoing monitoring and testing, and those may be some of the best dollars spent in your security program.
 There are basic hygiene steps you can take to better protect your domain controller.

-99% of ransomware spreads through your domain controller and we expect this statistic to increase in 2021.
+About 99% of ransomware spreads through your domain controller, and we expect this statistic to increase in 2021.
 See what you can do to protect your organization now and get the best practices for protecting your domain controller in our latest whitepaper: The Domain Controller…An Achilles Heel